 • Visit the 11th century Viking settlement in L’Anse Aux Meadows, a UNESCO site

-• Transit the impressive Prince Christian Sound, open only three months a year
+• Appreciate the scenic cruising in impressive Prince Christian Sound, open only three months a year

-• Visit the UNESCO World Heritage Site of Gros More National Park
+• Discover the UNESCO World Heritage Site of Gros More National Park

 • Learn the role vibrant Halifax played when the Titanic sank

 • Feast on fresh lobster in Bar Harbor after enjoying the fall foliage in Acadia National Park